-8.2 Operational definitions for (S)AEs
+8.2 Operational definitions and responsibilities for (S)AEs

 Due to the nature of LUTS, AEs are expected to occur throughout the course of the disease, these AEs are expected to be of low risk to the health of the patient.
+GP practices are responsible for reporting SAEs for their trial participants during the course of the trial.
+However, participants are also asked to self-report any inpatient stays in their follow up questionnaires, which will prompt a GP note review if an unreported SAE is indicated.
+The SAE information will then be completed and verified by the GP practice.

-The Chief Investigator (or another delegated appropriately qualified individual e.g. PI) will assess each SAE to perform the assessment of expectedness.
-Expectedness decisions can be guided by the information below; other factors such as the participant population and participant history should not be taken into account.
+The Principle Investigator at each GP practice is responsible for categorising whether SAEs are serious, and expected/related.
+Expectedness decisions will be guided by the information below; other factors such as the participant population and participant history should not be taken into account.
 Expectedness is not related to what is an anticipated event within a particular disease.
 SAEs which add significant information on specificity or severity of a known, already documented adverse event constitute unexpected events.
 For example, an event more specific or more severe than that described below is considered unexpected.